toddcoulombe/waste-classification-transfer-learning/README.md

 1. Clone the repository
 2. Install dependencies (TensorFlow, NumPy, Matplotlib)
 3. Run the notebook: Final Proj-Classify Waste Products Using TL.ipynb

+## Notes
+This project was completed as part of the IBM AI Engineering Professional Certificate.